o-t-w/blog/src/content/blog/dark-mode.md

 </picture>
 ```

-Other than making use of a `background-image`, there's sadly not an equivalent approach that references the `color-scheme`.
+Other than making use of a `background-image`, there's sadly not an equivalent approach to the `<picture>` element that references the `color-scheme`.

-There are two exceptions where `color-scheme` will effect the `prefers-color-scheme` media query:
+There are two exceptions where `color-scheme` will affect the `prefers-color-scheme` media query:

 - iframes
 - SVG